Guinea: West African empires and kingdoms

 What is now Guinea sat on the fringes of various West African empires.
 The earliest, the Ghana Empire, grew on trade and ultimately fell after repeated incursions of the Almoravids.
 It was in this period that Islam first arrived in the region by way of North African traders.
-The Sosso Empire came and stayed from 12th to 13th centuries; later, the Mali Empire came when Soundiata Kéïta defeated the Sosso ruler Soumangourou Kanté at the Battle of Kirina in c.
+The Sosso Empire came and stayed from the 12th to 13th centuries; later, the Mali Empire came when Soundiata Kéïta defeated the Sosso ruler Soumangourou Kanté at the Battle of Kirina in c.
 1235.
 The Mali Empire was ruled by Mansa (Emperors), including Kankou Moussa, who made a hajj to Mecca in 1324.
 After his reign, the Mali Empire began to decline and was ultimately supplanted by its vassal states in the 15th century.

 The Songhai Empire expanded its power in about 1460.
 It continued to prosper until a civil war, over succession, followed the death of Askia Daoud in 1582.
 The empire fell to invaders from Morocco in 1591, but the kingdom later split into smaller kingdoms.
 After the fall of some of the West African empires, various kingdoms existed in what is now Guinea.
 Fulani Muslims migrated to Futa Jallon in Central Guinea, and established an Islamic state from 1727 to 1896 with a written constitution and alternate rulers.
-The Wassoulou or Wassulu Empire (1878–1898) was led by Samori Toure in the predominantly Malinké area of what is now upper Guinea and southwestern Mali (Wassoulou).
-It moved to Ivory Coast before being conquered by the French.
+The Wassoulou Empire (1878–1898) was led by Samori Toure in the predominantly Malinké area of what is now upper Guinea and southwestern Mali.
+It moved to Ivory Coast before being occupied by the French.

 Colony

-European traders competed for the cape trade from the 17th century onward and made inroads earlier.
+European traders competed for the Cape trade from the 17th century onward and made inroads earlier.
 Guinea's colonial period began with French military penetration into the area, and its establishment as a colony on 17 December 1891.
 As a result of various troubles, France occupied Timbo, the capital of Fouta, in 1896, and a definitive treaty was signed in 1897.
 The defeat of the armies of Samori Touré, Mansa (or Emperor) of the Ouassoulou state and leader of Malinké descent, in 1898 gave France control of what today is Guinea and adjacent areas.
 The boundaries of the South Rivers were fixed in 1899.

 France negotiated Guinea's present boundaries in the late 19th and early 20th centuries with the British for Sierra Leone, the Portuguese for their Guinea colony (now Guinea-Bissau), and Liberia.
 Under the French, the country formed the Territory of Guinea within French West Africa, administered by a governor general resident in Dakar.
 Lieutenant governors administered the individual colonies, including Guinea.

 President Ahmed Sékou Touré was supported by Communist states and, in 1961, visited Yugoslavia.